Unstoppable-downloads/indexer/readme.md

 ### Indexers
 The value they bring to Content Consumers is the aggregated searchable index of content.

-Indexers can choose to incentivize Content Providers i.e. buying metadata datasets on iExec's marketplace
+Indexers can choose to incentivize Content Providers i.e. buying metadata datasets on iExec's marketplace.

 Also, Indexers have the option to implement their own conditional access to contents should they want to maximize XXXXXXXX